kitschpatrol/shared-config/packages/cspell-config/readme.md

 - `kp-acronyms` Contains acronyms
 - `kp-brands` Contains proper nouns like brand names
+- `kp-files` File extensions and types
 - `kp-misc` Contains general and miscellaneous words
+- `kp-names` Human names and usernames
 - `kp-tech` Tech-specific terminology, some ambiguity vs. "brands"
-- `kp-names` Human names and usernames

 In your project's root `.cspell.json`, you can disable any combination of these dictionaries by adding them to the `dictionaries` array with a `!` prefix.